Bounded sets of sheaves on compact Kaehler manifolds: Bounded sets of coherent sheaves

 When speaking of morphisms defined on Stein compacta $K$ or sheaves over $K$ we mean of course that such objects are defined on some analytic space containing $K$.

-\begin{Rem} Suppose $X$ is an analytic space proper over a reduced analytic space $S$ and $\cF$ a coherent sheaf on $X$.
-Then there exists a nowhere dense closed analytic subspace $T$ of $S$ such that over $S\setminus T$ the sheaf $\cF_{S\setminus T}$ is flat and base change holds for the sheaves $R^q{p_{S\setminus T}}_*(\cF)$ for all $q$. \end{Rem}
+\begin{Rem} Suppose $X$ is an analytic space over a reduced analytic space $S$ and $\cF$ a coherent sheaf on $X$ whose support is proper over $S$.
+Then there exists a nowhere dense closed analytic subspace $T$ of $S$ such that over $S\setminus T$ the sheaf $\cF_{S\setminus T}$ is flat and base change holds for the sheaves $R^q{p_{S\setminus T}}_*(\cF)$ for all $q$.
+In this case we will simply say that base change holds for $\cF$ over $S\setminus T$. \end{Rem}